aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/modules/yaml_templates_to_facts.md

     List of dicts for Jinja templates to be run\.

     template (False, str, None)
       Template file\.
 Either template or python\_module must be set\.

     python_module (False, str, None)
-      Python module to import
+      Python module to import\.
 Either template or python\_module must be set\.

     python_class_name (False, str, AvdStructuredConfig)
-      Name of Python Class to import
+      Name of Python Class to import\.

     options (False, dict, None)
-      Template options
+      Template options\.

       list_merge (False, str, append)
         Merge strategy for lists

       strip_empty_keys (False, bool, True)
-        Filter out keys from the generated output if value is null/none/undefined Only applies to templates\.
+        Filter out keys from the generated output if value is null/none/undefined\.
+Only applies to templates\.

   debug (False, bool, None)
     Output list \'avd\_yaml\_templates\_to\_facts\_debug\' with timestamps of each performed action\.

   dest (False, str, None)
     Destination path\.
 If set\, the output facts will also be written to this path\.
     Autodetects data format based on file suffix\. \'\.yml\'\, \'\.yaml\' \-\> YAML\, default \-\> JSON

   mode (False, str, None)
     File mode \(ex\.
 0664\) for dest file\.
 See \'ansible\.builtin\.copy\' module for details\.

   template_output (False, bool, None)
     If true the output data will be run through another jinja2 rendering before returning\.
     This is to resolve any input values with inline jinja using variables/facts set by the input templates\.

   conversion_mode (False, str, debug)
     Run data conversion in either \"error\"\, \"warning\"\, \"info\"\, \"debug\"\, \"quiet\" or \"disabled\" mode\.